3.2 Route Planning and Coverage Strategy

 Order of Floors

-Three-Pass Capture Strategy for Interior Spaces
+Three-Pass Capture Strategy

 The Continuous Session Principle

-When to Use a Single Continuous Session
+Use One Continuous Session When

-- Single-floor projects: always one session
+- Single-floor projects.
+Always one session.

-When to Break Into Multiple Sessions
+Break Into Multiple Sessions When

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer